circlefin/verite/packages/docs/docs/tutorials/issue-a-verifiable-credential.md

 Once the subject has requested a VC and submitted their DID (as part of their credential application), the Issuer can create a VC.

 For our example, we're building a VC containing a KYC/AML Attestation.
 This attestation is quite simple in Verity.
-It defines an authority which has performed proper KYC/AML checks on the subject (in this example the authority is Verity, with the DID of `did:web:demos.verity.id`).
+It defines an authority which has performed proper KYC/AML checks on the subject (in this example the authority is Verity, with the DID of `did:web:verity.id`).

 We transport Verifiable Credentials using a Verifiable Presentation.
 The presentation is just a way of transferring credentials, with the benefit that the presentation creator does not need to be the credential issuer or subject.